Cara Dillon

-Cara Elizabeth Dillon (born 21 July 1975, in Dungiven, County Londonderry, Northern Ireland) is a Northern Irish folk singer.
+Cara Elizabeth Dillon (born 21 July 1975) is a Northern Irish folk singer.

 In 1995, she joined the folk group Equation and signed a record deal with Warners Music Group.
 After leaving the group, she collaborated with Sam Lakeman under the name Polar Star.
 In 2001, she released her first solo album, Cara Dillon, which featured traditional songs and two original Dillon/Lakeman compositions.
 The album was an unexpected hit in the folk world, with Dillon receiving four nominations at the 2002 BBC Radio 2 Folk Awards.
 She has since released a further eight albums.

 Biography

 The early years (1991–1995)

 Dillon comes from an area steeped in Irish traditional music.
 Since she was a schoolgirl she has sung and performed.
 She learned local folk songs from teachers and workshops held in the town.
 She can also play the fiddle and whistles.
 At the age of 14 she won the All Ireland Singing Trophy at Fleadh Cheoil na hÉireann.

 In 1991 she formed a band called Óige (an Irish word meaning 'youth') with school friends Murrough and Ruadhrai O'Kane, bringing her take on Irish traditional songs to Ireland, Scotland and further afield.
 During this time she also performed with big names such as De Dannan and Phil Coulter. Óige recorded two albums with Dillon: a studio and a live album.
 Inspiration was recorded in 1992 to sell at concerts in Europe.
 The live album, simply called Live, was recorded at a concert in Glasgow on 15 August 1993.
 A cassette tape version also exists under the name Live in Glasgow.
 Dillon left Óige in 1995 after being asked to replace Kate Rusby in a so-called folk supergroup Equation; however, she guests on their second studio album, Bang On, playing fiddles on the last track, "Maids of Mitchelstown".